saprEMo/source_code/README.md

 - 1st: center of the energy bin [keV];
 - 2nd: the trasmission coefficient. <br>

 Alternatively the "makeINFILE.py" can create the same file for us given the Hydrogen Column Density, NH and cross sections.
 In the latter case, files (fit format) containing maps of Galactic of NH should be present in the directory *Absrption/MW/NH*.
-The uploaded files 'lab.fit'	and 'labh.fit', contain these map.
-The first contain measured data, the second windowed, more details can be found in [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K).<br>
+These maps are for example contained in the files 'lab.fit'	and 'labh.fit', which you can find in the online material of [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K).<br>

 ##### RATEmodels
 This directory should contain the rate models of interest, if data are necessary to build Rate(z) (if analytic formulas already implemented are used, this is not necessary).
 Specifically it should contains sub-directories indicating the name of the relative model.
 According to the complexity of the considered model more sub-directories can be present, to allow the use of different sub-cases.
 If you add your own model and still want to create the input file with *makeINFILE.py*, you should modify the appropriate section in *makeINFILE.py*.